Paycheck Protection Program Supporting Documentation for Forgiveness Applications

 - Do not include payments to independent contractors, or compensation to employees whose principal place of residence is outside the US; or qualified sick and family leave wages for which a credit is allowed under sections 7001 and 7003 of the Families First Coronavirus Response Act.

 Compensation to owners:

-- Owner-employees, self-employed individuals and partners are eligible for loan forgiveness on the basis of their 2019 compensation.
+- Owner-employees, self-employed individuals and partners are eligible for loan forgiveness on the basis of their 2019 or 2020 compensation, whichever is lower.
 The maximum amount of loan forgiveness you can claim as compensation per individual owner or partner is $20,833 (which is 2.5 months equivalent of $100,000 per year).
 Note that if you select the 8 week covered period, the maximum claim is set at $15,385 (or 8 weeks equivalent of $100,000).

 - Self-employed Schedule C (or Schedule F) filers.
 If you did not submit 2019 IRS Form 1040 Schedule C (or F) when you initially applied for the PPP loan, include it with your forgiveness application.

 - General Partners.
 If you are a partnership and did not submit 2019 IRS Form 1065 K-1s when you initially applied for the PPP loan, include it with the partnership’s forgiveness application.